Skip to main content

 (F) Motions for revision of a commissioner’s order.
 See LCR 7(b)(8).

-(2) Chief Judges.
-The following motions shall be scheduled before the Respective Chief Judge:
+(A) The following motions shall be scheduled before the Respective Chief Judge (UFC for cases with Children; Civil for cases without Children):

 (e) Specific Motions.

 (1) Motions related to trials and appeals of judges’ orders.
-The following motions shall be noted before the trial judge: motions in limine, trial motions, presentation of final orders related to a trial, motions relating to the appeal of a final order entered by a judge, including motions to waive fees for the appeal and motions to stay the underlying order pending the appeal.
+The following motions shall be noted before the trial judge: motions in limine, trial motions, presentation of final orders related to a trial, motions relating to the appeal of a final order entered after trial, including motions to waive fees for the appeal and motions to stay the underlying order pending the appeal.

 (2) Motions to Vacate.
 All return hearings scheduled before a judge shall be set as provided in LFLR 5(b)(1).

 (A) Active Cases.
-In cases where there is still a pending trial date, the order to show cause on the motion to vacate an order shall set the return hearing before the judicial officer who signed the order, except the return hearing on a motion to vacate an order of default in an active case shall be scheduled before the assigned judge.
+In cases where there is still a pending trial date, the order to show cause on the motion to vacate an order shall set the return hearing before the judicial officer, or department who signed the order, except the return hearing on a motion to vacate an order of default in an active case shall be scheduled before the assigned judge.

 (i) If it is a motion to vacate final orders entered after a trial, the order to show cause shall set the return hearing before the trial judge.
 If that judge has left the court, the return hearing on the order to show cause shall be scheduled before the Respective Chief Judge.

-(ii) If the parties are presenting an agreed motion to vacate a dismissal and enter agreed final orders, the motion may be presented in the Ex Parte and Probate Department at the same time as the agreed final orders, as provided in LFLR 5(b)(2).
+(ii) If the parties are presenting an agreed motion to vacate a dismissal and enter agreed final orders, the motion may be presented in the Ex Parte and Probate Department or Orders For Review Queue at the same time as the agreed final orders, as provided in LFLR 5(b)(2) and LCR 40.1(b)(I).

 (3) Motions for Reconsideration.
 See LCR 59.
-All motions, including those before family law commissioners, shall be scheduled without oral argument with six judicial days’ notice before the judicial officer who entered the order to be reconsidered.
+All motions for reconsideration, including those before family law commissioners, shall be scheduled without oral argument with 14 days’ notice before the judicial officer who entered the order to be reconsidered.
 No response shall be filed unless requested by the court, as provided in LCR 59(b).

 (6) Relocation Motions.

-(A) Motions for temporary orders to restrain or authorize relocation of a child in a relocation or modification case shall be noted with oral argument in front of the assigned judge with 14-days advance notice.
-However, if no objection has been filed, and therefore there is no assigned judge, these motions shall be heard by the Chief UFC Judge.
+(A) Motions for temporary orders to restrain or authorize relocation of a child in a relocation or modification case shall be noted with oral argument in front of the assigned judge with 14 days' notice.
+However, if there is no assigned judge because no objection to the relocation has been filed, these motions shall be heard by the Chief UFC Judge.

-(B) Ex parte motions authorized by statute shall be presented in person in the Ex Parte and Probate Department.
+(B) Ex parte motions authorized by statute shall be presented in the Ex Parte and Probate Department.

 (7) Motions for Default.